Tech-JI/CourseReview/docs/auth.md

 #### `SetPasswordForm.vue` (Reusable Component)

 - **Props**: `action` (String: `signup`, `reset_password`).
-- **Logic**: Renders password fields.
+- **Logic**: Renders password fields. (password and re-type-password only.
+Backend fetches username and other info directly from questionnaire platform.)
 On submit, it sends the new password to `POST /api/auth/signup` or `POST /api/auth/password` (for password reset) based on action.
 The browser automatically attaches the `HttpOnly` `temp_token` cookie to the request.
 The frontend does not handle the token.
 Delete OTP and the auth flow state from `localStorage` on success and redirect to `/`.

 ### Detailed Backend Process